senorprogramador/animator/README.md

 Enables you to create stunning flutter animations, faster, efficient and with less code.

 Partly inspired by the amazing [Animate.css](https://daneden.github.io/animate.css/) package by Dan Eden.
+Please note, that although it's inspired by Animate.css, this still is a Flutter package, meaning it will be available for all flutter-supported platforms

 Features:
 - Combine and chain Tweens with multiple easing-curves.